jnozzi/cocoadev.com/markdown/PostNotificationWhenSliderEndEditing.md

 ----

 AFAIK, this isn't a smart thing to do.
 The problem is you are **replacing** API with a category.
-You are, in effect, telling the General/ObjC runtime to use your version of -stopTracking:at:inView:mouseIsUp: instead of Apple's version. "super" here doesn't mean "General/NSSliderCell", it means "General/NSActionCell".
+You are, in effect, telling the ObjC runtime to use your version of -stopTracking:at:inView:mouseIsUp: instead of Apple's version. "super" here doesn't mean "NSSliderCell", it means "NSActionCell".

 Here's a test program that demonstrates this point.
 Note that when you run the program you'll get a runtime exception because "super" doesn't refer to the original version of the class we're modifying:

 #import <Foundation/Foundation.h>

-@interface Foo : General/NSObject
+@interface Foo : NSObject
 {
 }
 - (void)doWork;